Lee-Jeremy/COMP2910-GroupProject/Version_1.3/README.txt

 			  screen resolutions smaller than the iPhone 6 specifications.
 The sound effects don't funciton adequately on mobile devices.

+			  There is an instance where the answer card may not reveal, this is the result of the callstack error.
+Not yet resolved.

 			  On some mobile operating systems (Android), when entering a name into the input box, the on-screen keyboard display will shrink the viewport of the game resulting in a "squished" look.